EvitaKnits/cerebral-cipher/README.md

-I learnt how to disable buttons with JavaScript here: https://www.altcademy.com/blog/how-to-disable-a-button-in-javascript/ I learnt about pointer events via tutoring and this link: https://www.w3schools.com/csSref/css3_pr_pointer-events.php I learnt how to do the Fisher Yates Method of shuffling an array here: https://www.w3schools.com/js/js_array_sort.asp
+I learnt how to disable buttons with JavaScript here: https://www.altcademy.com/blog/how-to-disable-a-button-in-javascript/ I learnt about pointer events via tutoring and this link: https://www.w3schools.com/csSref/css3_pr_pointer-events.php I learnt how to do the Fisher Yates Method of shuffling an array here: https://www.w3schools.com/js/js_array_sort.asp I learnt how to check if all array elements pass a test here: https://www.javascripttutorial.net/javascript-every/

 ### General Credit
 I want to thank the open source community for the great resources that remind me of what I learnt in my Code Institute lessons, especially https://www.w3schools.com/ and https://developer.mozilla.org/en-US/